jkirchhefer/Base-Commerce-Sandbox-Test/Python/README.md

 statuses_file_path = "/home/user/sandbox-test/statuses.csv"
 transactions_file_path = "/home/user/sandbox-test/transactions.txt"
 ```
-* Second, you must provide your credentials to initialize the client.
+* Second, you must provide your credentials to initialize the Base Commerce client.
 This is the same as before.
 Replace `$username`, `$password`, and `$key` with their respective credentials.
 E.G.
 ```
 client = BaseCommerceClient("your username here", "your password here", "your transaction key here", True)